kubernetes/community/contributors/guide/README.md

 **OWNER:**

-sid-contributor-experience
+sig-contributor-experience

 ## Disclaimer
 Hello!
-This is the starting point for our brand new contributor guide, currently underway as per [-issue#6102](https://github.com/kubernetes/website/issues/6102) and in need of help.
+This is the starting point for our brand new contributor guide, currently underway as per [issue#6102](https://github.com/kubernetes/website/issues/6102) and in need of help.
 Please be patient, or fix a section below that needs improvement, and submit a pull request!

 Many of the links below should lead to relevant documents scattered across the community repository.
 Often, the linked instructions need to be updated or cleaned up.